petyaracz/Racz2023trance/Readme.md

 In the resulting fit, we see that six of the seven predictors have a robust effect on the outcome, with a 95% credible interval that excludes zero.
 All of the predictors are ordered categories and sometimes the effect is linear, sometimes it’s quadratic, or cubic.
-The exception is premarital sexual norms for girls (EA078).
+There is one predictor that was deemed important by the boosting model but doesn’t do a lot here.
+This is premarital sexual norms for girls (EA078).

 ![Regression
 fig](figures/glm_res.png "Regression coefficients with 90% and 50% credible intervals")